 [Annotation]

-• The intended educational outcomes are a sub-concept of graduation outcomes and refer to outcome of each curriculum or course.
+• The intended educational outcomes refer to graduation outcomes, phase outcomes and curriculum outcomes.

 • The intended educational outcomes may be publicly disclosed through the medical school’s website and other means, and the medical school shall autonomously determine the scope and audience for the disclosure.

-(K.1.3.3) The medical school clearly states that students respect fellow students, faculty members, other health care personnel, patients and their relatives, and conduct themselves appropriately.
+(K.1.3.3) The medical school clearly states that students respect fellow students, faculty, other health care personnel, patients and their relatives, and conduct themselves appropriately.

 High Quality Development Standards: